SuvanshShukla/ovgu-magdeburg/Winter-SEM-II-2025-26/ICSE/02_assignment_answers/08/A234Tree.md

 ### 1

-A 2-3-4 Tree is a tree data structure where each node may have up to 2 or 3 or 4 data items in node of the tree.
+A 2-3-4 Tree is a tree data structure where each node may have up to 2 or 3 or 4 ~~~data items in node of~~ children in the tree.

 The 2-3-4 tree is self-balancing tree under the broader categorization of B-trees.

 Each child node of a 2-3-4 Tree may have 2 to 4 children.
 Another property of 2-3-4 trees is that all of their nodes are always at the same level helping to ensure balance.